darwin642/CLOUD-DEVOPS-HOMELAB/az/readme.en.md

 Practical Azure infrastructure laboratory built to develop hands-on skills in cloud infrastructure, networking, security, identity, storage, and system administration.

-The lab focuses on designing, configuring, testing, and troubleshooting Azure resources in a realistic infrastructure environment.
+The lab focuses on designing, configuring, testing, troubleshooting, and managing Azure resources in a realistic infrastructure environment.

 ---